LlamaEdge/search-api-server/README.md

 For the purpose of demonstration, we use the [Llama-2-7b-chat-hf-Q5_K_M.gguf](https://huggingface.co/second-state/Llama-2-7B-Chat-GGUF/resolve/main/Llama-2-7b-chat-hf-Q5_K_M.gguf) chat model as an example.
 Download this model and place it in the root directory of the repository.

+The Search API Server uses Tavily as its default search API.
+Please remember to supply a tavily API key with the `--api-key` CLI parameter.

 - Start an instance of LlamaEdge-Search API server

   ```bash